Separating internal and externally-forced contributions to global temperature variability using a Bayesian stochastic energy balance framework: Introduction

 Climate variability describes the spatial and temporal variations in the mean and higher order statistics of climate parameters, and is of vital importance for living conditions on Earth \cite{katz1992}.
 While many sources of natural variability exist, anthropogenic influences clearly dominate the recent trend in global mean surface temperature (GMST).
 To characterize variability, it is typically partitioned into internal and external components.
 Internal variability arises from intrinsic climate system processes such as oceanic and atmospheric circulation.
 External sources include changes in radiative forcing, for example, from solar irradiance, volcanic eruptions, and greenhouse gases.
 Despite a general agreement of the total simulated and observed GMST variability over the Common Era (0-2000 CE) \cite{pages2kconsortium2019, ellerhoff2021}, uncertainties remain about the mechanisms and magnitude of internal and external variations \cite{hawkins2011, frankcombe2015, hebert2018}, especially on decadal to centennial timescales \cite{laepple2014, ellerhoff2021}.

 Simple mathematical models help understand climate variability \cite{budyko1969, sellers1969, hasselmann1976} and can be used to emulate climate variables from more complex model simulations.
 Most general, the time evolution of a forced climate parameter $X(t)$ is described by $\dot{X}(t) = \mathcal{A}(t,X(t),F(t))$ for an arbitrary operator $\mathcal{A}$ and external driver $F(t)$.
-We consider $X$ as corresponding to the GMST, for which many studies have formulated physically-motivated approximations of $\mathcal{A}$.
+We consider $X$ as the GMST, for which many studies have formulated physically-motivated approximations of $\mathcal{A}$.
 One pivotal approach is centered around the idea of balancing incoming and outgoing radiation \cite{budyko1969,sellers1969}, later extended to a stochastic energy balance model (EBM) by \citet{hasselmann1976}.
-This approach assumes the climate system close to equilibrium, showing only small fluctuations.
+This approach assumes the climate system close to equilibrium, showing a linear and stationary response to perturbations.
 Then, $\mathcal{A}$ can be approximated by a linear stochastic operator \cite{budyko1969, sellers1969}:

 Formula~\eqref{eq:stochastic_ebm} describes the GMST anomaly $T(t)$ with respect to the equilibrium state, given Earth’s effective heat capacity $C$, a radiative forcing anomaly $F(t)$ and a term $\epsilon (t)$, representing stochastic dynamics such as weather fluctuations.
-The feedback parameter $\lambda \coloneqq \tilde{\lambda} / C$ is the inverse of the characteristic relaxation timescale $1/\lambda$.
+The response parameter $\lambda \coloneqq \tilde{\lambda} / C$ is the reciprocal of the characteristic timescale $1/\lambda$.
 The response to radiative forcing $F(t)$ determines forced temperature variations.
 The response to the stochastic term $\epsilon(t)$ approximates internal variability.